iluvjava/Maths/Notebook 2.0/AMATH 583/Page Rank Algorithm.md

 Qx = (1 - \alpha)Px + \frac{\lambda}{N_p}
 $$

-Where, the addition operators are broadcasted for the matrix.
+Where, the addition operators are broadcast for the matrix.

 Let's call this the: **Teleportation Bias**